MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **UserInfo_IdType** -  A string indicates the type of a user's account

-- **UserInfo_OMSTenantId** -  The tenant that a user’s subscription is tied to.
+- **UserInfo_OMSTenantId** -  The tenant that a user's subscription is tied to.
 Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant.

 - **UserInfo_OtherId** -  A list of non-primary pseudonymous identifiers representing user's accounts.